OCA/project/sale_to_project/README.rst

 To use this module, you need to:

 * Use the new button `Create Contract` on a sales order
+* You can choose to create a contract from all the lines or a selection of lines

 Known issues / Roadmap
 ======================